Would you visit a restaurant without checking Yelp?

 - Businesses Want Praise: The same way a restaurant will promote the fact that they’re a Michelin Star rated restaurant, a CEO will promote the fact that they’re a top rated executive on Glassdoor.

-- The Desire To Self Analyze: Buyers don’t always want to jump on a call with 4-5 different sales reps.
+- The Desire To Self Analyze: Buyers don’t always want to jump on a call with 4-5 different sales assistants.
 They’d rather self analyze and self determine which product or service provider is going to be the right fit for them.

 The implications this has on businesses: